I know you’re drowning in tech headlines right now.

 Here’s what I recommend you focus on.

-I’ve seen development teams cut their AI costs by 60% switching to open models.
-Not because closed models are bad, but because open source caught up faster than anyone expected.
+I’ve watched development teams slash their AI costs by 60% switching to open models.
+Not because closed models are bad, they’re not, but because open source simply caught up faster than anyone predicted.

 What does this mean for you?